SOUTHEASTERN REGIONAL CONCERT FESTIVAL

 Will we receive audio or video recordings?

-Each ensemble will receive a professional audio recording and audience view video recording.
-Both will be unedited.
+Each ensemble will receive a professional audio recording, audience view video recording, and conductor video recording.
+All recordings will be unedited.
 If desired, directors may work directly with the audio engineer to master the recording in post-production.

 What equipment is provided?